gbarillot/atos/README.md

       pathfile
 ```

-2. To perform a payment, instanciate a request :
+2.To perform a payment, instanciate a request :

 ```
 @request = Atos.new.request(